dipenkalal/Stylin_New/README.md

 ## Testing

 The project includes JSON datasets for testing purposes.
 You can use these datasets to test the database operations and ensure the APIs are functioning as expected.

-## Contributing

-Contributions are welcome!
-For major changes, please open an issue first to discuss what you would like to change.